Source: Warhammer Armies Project

 Split Profile

-In a similar manner to Cavalry, a chariot has more than one set of characteristics, one for the beasts, one for the crew and one for the chariot itself, and is treated as a single model.
+In a similar manner to cavalry, a chariot has more than one set of characteristics, one for the beasts, one for the crew and one for the chariot itself, and is treated as a single model.

 When moving, the chariot model always uses its own Movement characteristic.
 However, it may not pivot on the spot like other lone models without Reforming.

-The crew and the beasts use their own Weapon Skill, Strength, Initiative and Attacks characteristics when they attack.
+The crew and the creatures pulling the chariot use their own Weapon Skill, Strength, Initiative and Attacks characteristics when they attack.
 Each can attack any opponent that the chariot model is in base contact with, although the beasts can only fight enemies to the front.

 Any missile weapons use the Ballistic Skill of the crew when making Shooting attacks.
 The crew can fire in 360 degrees around them, rather than only firing at targets within their front arc.
 This only applies to any missile weapons carried by the crew themselves; any missile weapons mounted on the chariot itself can only fire in the model's forward arc as normal.
+Any crew member that chooses to fire the mounted weapon cannot fire their own weapon in the same turn.

 Armour Saves